NickAlvarez20/CoinFlip/README.md

 Practice writing clean, simple Python code.
 Gain experience with basic control flow and user interaction in Python.

-# Contributing
+## Contributing
-This is a personal learning project, so contributions are not expected.
-However, if you have suggestions or feedback, feel free to open an issue or contact me!
+This is primarily a personal learning / portfolio repository, so formal contributions aren’t required.
+However, if you spot bugs, have project ideas, or want to add improvements, feel free to:

+1. Fork the repo
+2. Create a feature branch
+3. Submit a pull request

+Please include clear explanations of your changes and test any new code.

-# License
+## License

-This project is unlicensed and free to use for educational purposes.
-Feel free to explore and modify the code as a learning exercise.
+This repository is open and free for educational use.
+*(If you decide on a specific license later, insert it here — e.g. MIT, Apache 2.0, etc.)*

-# Credits/Acknowledgements
+## Credits/Acknowledgements

 This project was created by NickAlvarez20 as part of my journey to learn Python programming.
 Check out my other repositories to see more of my work!

-# Contact
+## Contact
+Created and maintained by **NickAlvarez20**.
+You can find more of my work at [NickAlvarez20 on GitHub](https://github.com/NickAlvarez20).